petergeneric/unifi-protect-remux/README.md

 BUILD FROM SOURCE
 =================

-Simply run "make package" to comple
+Simply run "make package" to compile

 DEPENDENCIES